 Hole in the Rock Road - Walking Amongst Dinosaurs

 We started our second month on the road in the Grand Staircase-Escalante National Monument, which has over 1 million acres of BLM land to explore.
-Hole in the Rock Road is a historic Mormon trail, which has great outdoor activities all along it and as it turns out, the best slot canyons in Utah!
+Hole in the Rock Road is a historic Mormon trail, which has great outdoor activities all along it and as it turns out, some of the best slot canyons in Utah!

 Our second hike was the longest, over 9 miles (15 km) including a few river crossings.
 The day was a bit overcast which was a very welcome change given that we trekked across the desert with nobody else around.
 We made it to the Golden Cathedral as another hiker was ending a spontaneous concert.
-The acoustics of the Golden Cathedral were incredible, and her voice was amplified throughout the slot canyon which sounded incredible.
+The acoustics of the Golden Cathedral are incredible, and her voice was amplified throughout the slot canyon which sounded incredible.

 Hole in the Rock Road also offers some other incredible sights, which are much easier to access and worthy of exploring if you are in the area.
 Devils Garden is full of hoodoos and rock formations, just waiting to be explored.
 In case you are not familiar with the term, hoodoos are columns of weathered rock and while a pile of rock doesn’t sound overly exciting by itself, these piles are a lot of fun!

 For any ancient history and dinosaur lovers, exploring 20 Mile Dinosaur Tracks is a must!
 The area has over 350 individual dinosaur tracks created by plant eating sauropods over 150 million years ago.
 The footprints have been preserved over time as they are pressed in sandstone.
-It was incredible to think that we were walking in the exact same spot as these creatures from so long ago.
+It is incredible to think that we were walking in the exact same spot as these creatures from so long ago.

 The Best Slot Canyons of Utah - Spooky Slot Canyon and Peekaboo Slot Canyon